KalleNiemi/Linux-Driver-Testing_archived/README.md

-# Linux-Driver-Testing
+# Linux-Driver-Testing Archive
-Repository for Linux driver test codes
+Repository for Linux driver test codes.

+This is archived repository created for citing purposes.